Jamess200/BirdnetProject/README.md

      <a href="https://colab.research.google.com/drive/1ofIgH6WYTRZxlmmCn-0VmR4ZYu8mSlAA?usp=sharing">
        <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab" style="vertical-align: middle;"/>
      </a>
-   </span>:This notebook is primarily used for processing audio files with BirdNET to extract bird songs into a data CSV format.
+   </span> This notebook is primarily used for processing audio files with BirdNET to extract bird songs into a data CSV format.
 It serves as the main tool for converting audio inputs into structured data for analysis.

 ## Analysing Your Audio Recordings
-To analyze your own audio recordings of bird songs:
+To analyse your own audio recordings of bird songs:
 1. **Upload Your Audio File to Google Colab**:
 - You can upload your audio files directly to the Colab environment or use Google Drive to manage your files.
 - To mount Google Drive, use: